-Kazakhstan, officially known as the Republic of Kazakhstan, is the largest landlocked country in the world situated in Central Asia.
+Kazakhstan, officially known as the Republic of Kazakhstan, is the largest landlocked country in the world.
+It is found in Central Asia.
 It covers an area of approximately 1.1 million square miles making it the ninth largest country in the world with a population of 18 million.
-The country is home to 131 ethnic groups which the law provides freedom of religion to all of them.
-Islam is the highest religion making up to 70% of the population, followed by Christianity forming 26% and other religions in the minority.
+Islam is the highest religion making up to 70% of the population, followed by Christianity and other religions in the minority.

 Religious Beliefs In Kazakhstan

-Orthodox Christianity in Kazakhstan is the second largest religious group in the country with up to 24.5% of the total population practicing it.
-Most of it members belong to the Russians, Ukrainian, and the Belarusians ethnic groups.
-In the early 19th century, the Kazakhstan was part of the Orthodox Church in Turkestan, but in 1945 it was divided into smaller dioceses where an Orthodox church was built in Almaty, Kazakhstan.
+Christianity is the second largest religion in Kazakhstan, with 26.3% of the total population practicing it.
+Most Christians in Kazakhstan are Eastern Orthodox, and to a lesser extent, Roman Catholic.
+Most of its members belong to the Russians, Ukrainian, and the Belarusians ethnic groups.
+In the early 19th century, the Kazakhstan church was part of the Orthodox Church in Turkestan, but in 1945 it was divided into smaller dioceses where an Orthodox church was built in Almaty, Kazakhstan.
 Several other churches and smaller groups had been founded and are still undergoing growth.

 Irreligion, Protestant Christianity, Buddhism, Hinduism, Judaism, Baha'i Faith, and Other Beliefs

 All these other minority religions in the country are practiced by up to 3.1% of the country’s entire population.
 They include Baha’i faith where they believe in spiritual unity by all humans, Protestants Christian faith and unity, Judaism, Hinduism, Christian Science, Buddhism, Jehovah’s witnesses and Lutherans.